weasel-fish/largest-subarray-sum/README.md

 You can come back to this later, but we won't help too much.
 Still you can find a main hint below.

 The main hint is that this is a type of greedy algorithm.
 It's a new type of algorithm that we did not get a chance to explore.
-All a greedy algorithm means, is that even before processing all possible information, you can make begin to make decisions.
+All a greedy algorithm means, is that even before processing all possible information, you can begin to make decisions.
 Your goal is to try not to regret making the decision at a later time.

 So, here a way to apply a greedy approach is to try to determine if a sequence is a potential maximum contiguous subarray even before reading through the entire array.
 Another mechanism is to think about when one can immediately dispose of a sequence as being a potential sequence, even before reading through the entire array.